carpeliam/at-journal-2024/src/entries/at-day-56-bearfence-mountain-hut-to-pass-mountain-hut.md

 mood: 🙂
 ---
-Blackberry milkshake and blackberry cobbler at Meadows I m gonna miss the ability to just buy calories in the middle of the day
+Blackberry milkshake and blackberry cobbler at Meadows I'm gonna miss the ability to just buy calories in the middle of the day